 Masks, Cleaning, Air Handling

-Masks are required to be worn at all times, except for when they cannot be worn for accessibility or equity reasons.
+Masks are required to be worn at all times, except for when they cannot be worn for accessibility or equity reasons, or when alone in a study room.
 All staff have access to clear masks and face shields when necessary for communication.

 Common areas will be regularly disinfected by staff.
 Hand sanitizer and disinfection supplies will be located throughout the study areas for student use.
 Social distancing is required, and all seats are located well over six-feet away from each other.